in28minutes/in28minutes.github.io/_blog/articles/2017-01-30-spring-boot-web-application-top20.md

 ## Todo Controller

-Todo Controller has a simple method to retrieve the list of todos and populate it into model.
-It redirects to list-todos view.
+The TodoController has a simple method that retrieves the list of todos and adds them to the model.
+It then redirects to the `list-todos` view.

 ```java
 package com.in28minutes.springboot.web.controller;